 MLP is an Opportunity to Dig Deeper into What You May See on the Surface of a Person

 This interview is part of NASTAD’s celebration of its history during this year’s Chair’s Challenge, 30 Years of Leading Change.
-Click here to read other blogs in the series.

 Dr. Tangee Summers is the Ryan White and HOPWA Program Service Manager at the South Carolina Department of Health and Environmental Control.
 In this position, she manages those who serve as liaisons for Medical Case Management, Specialized Case Management, Outreach Services, Peer Adherence Coordination, and Quality Management.
 She also oversees all of the 19 sub-recipients who receive Ryan White Part B funds across the state and conducts site visits to ensure that all of the funded sub-recipients are in compliance with federal regulations and policies while also ensuring that these agencies have a robust and thorough quality management program across the state.